Uterine fibroid: Diagnosis

 Histopathology of uterine fibroids typically show smooth muscle in a whorled (fascicular) pattern.

 This variant of Van Gieson's stain distinguishes muscle (yellow) from connective tissue (red).

 Immunohistochemistry for β-catenin in uterine leiomyoma, which is negative as there is only staining of cytoplasm but not of cell nuclei.

-Negative immunohistochemistry staining for β-catenin in cell nuclei is a consistent finding in uterine leiomyomas, and helps in distinguishing such tumors from β-catenin positive spindle cell tumors.
+Negative immunohistochemistry staining for β-catenin in cell nuclei is a consistent finding in uterine leiomyomas, and helps distinguish such tumors from β-catenin-positive spindle cell tumors.

 Coexisting disorders

 Fibroids that lead to heavy vaginal bleeding lead to anemia and iron deficiency.
-Due to pressure effects gastrointestinal problems such as constipation and bloatedness are possible.
+Due to pressure effects, gastrointestinal problems such as constipation and bloatedness are possible.
 Compression of the ureter may lead to hydronephrosis.
 Fibroids may also present alongside endometriosis, which itself may cause infertility.
 Adenomyosis may be mistaken for or coexist with fibroids.

 In very rare cases, malignant (cancerous) growths, leiomyosarcoma, of the myometrium can develop.
 In extremely rare cases uterine fibroids may present as part or early symptom of the hereditary leiomyomatosis and renal cell cancer syndrome.

 Treatment

 Most fibroids do not require treatment unless they are causing symptoms.
-After menopause, fibroids shrink, and it is unusual for them to cause problems.
+After menopause, fibroids shrink and usually do not cause problems.

 Uterine fibroids that cause symptoms can be treated by: